Lin-Xu-lab/Spa3D/README.md

 pip install numba==0.53.1 python-igraph torch louvain scipy scanpy anndata natsort sklearn
 ```

+When you install the package, if we find a package is not available or is not
+consistent with your system, my suggestion is to use the nearest version that
+you could find.
+For example, if numpy==1.20.1 does not work with your system and
+the system messages tells you the earlist version that you could install is
+numpy==1.21.0, please go ahead to install it and see if you could obtain the
+same result with the notebook example below.
+I have tested numpy==1.21.0 using
+my workstation and it works.

 After the environment is created, you can use the following command to activate
 it:
 ```